ixtendio/gofre/README.md

 * `https://www.website.com/users/john/wick` - the first pattern will match, where the lastName will be `wick`
 * `https://www.website.com/users/jane/doe` - the third pattern will match

-_GOFre_ includes also support for greedy path matching: `**`
+_GOFre_ also includes support for greedy path matching: `**`

 * `/users/**/doe` - matches any path that starts with `/users` and ends with `/doe`
 * `/users/**` - matches any path that starts with `/users`

 The path matching can be **case-sensitive** (default) or **case-insensitive**.

-If two path patterns (of the same type) that matches the same URL are registered, then the framework will panic.
+If two path patterns of the same type that match the same URL are registered, then the framework will panic.
 For example:
 * `/a/{b}`
 * `/a/{d}`

-On the other side, the following two patterns are accepted by the framework, although the second one will never be executed (this is a limitation of the path matching that might be solved in the future releases)
+Moreover, the following two patterns are accepted by the framework although the second one will never be executed.
+(This is a limitation of the path matching that might be solved in future releases.)
 * `/a/{b}`
 * `/a/*`

 ### Middlewares

 A _middleware_ is a function that intercepts a request.
-The function receives as an argument a _Handler_ and returns another _Handler_
+The function receives a _Handler_ as an argument and returns another _Handler_.

 There are two ways to register the middlewares:
 * **common registration** - applied to all handlers.
 A common middleware can be:
    * **pre registered** - executed before the custom handler middlewares
    * **post registered** - executed after the custom handler middlewares
 * **per handler registration** - applied for a single handler only

 Example: